Overnight Camp Information

 First, you do not necessarily need to apply for financial aid before apply for summer camp for your child.
 Deposits/Tuition are charged only upon enrollment (not upon submission of the application), so if you’re applying for financial aid, simply make note of that in the application and we’ll handle your application accordingly.

-Full and partial scholarships are awarded on an as-needed basis and determined on a sliding scale.
-To apply for a scholarship, submit a completed Financial Aid Packet.
+Full and partial scholarships are awarded on an as-needed basis.
+To apply for a scholarship, submit this Financial Aid Application.
 We’ll contact you with a decision or any further questions once we review the information.

-Due to the higher cost of Leadership Summit and considering the ability of a high school student to earn money towards the program, we generally keep the minimum family investment in Leadership Summit at $200.
+Due to the higher cost of Leadership Summit or Watersports, and considering the ability of a high school student to earn money towards the program, we generally keep the minimum family investment in these two programs at $200.
 Again, please contact us if this is still beyond the means of your family.

 High School Camps